Pandemic fatigue: Political distrust

 Political distrust can have an effect on pandemic fatigue as well.
 "Crisis fatigue" is the idea the public has become immune to warnings from politicians and distrustful of their claims.
-The public has been exposed to several crises in the past two decades, including SARS in 2003, bird flu in 2005, swine flu in 2009, MERS in 2012, Ebola in 2014 and currently COVID-19 in 2020–2022.
+The public has been exposed to several crises in the past two decades, including SARS in 2003, bird flu in 2005, swine flu in 2009, MERS in 2012, Ebola in 2014 and COVID-19 in 2020–2022.
 Because of this, some people find it hard to trust political officials and their suggestions on how to treat and manage COVID-19.
 This makes people tired and hence, leads to increased number of cases.

 Response

 Epidemiologist Julia Marcus wrote that indefinite abstention from all social contact was not a sustainable way to contain a pandemic.
 Drawing from lessons in HIV prevention, she advised a principle of harm reduction rather than an "all-or-nothing approach" in controlling the COVID-19 pandemic.